 Creative people in particular who enjoy experimenting will benefit from these developments.
 So if you have always toyed with the idea of bringing digital characters to life, now is a good time to take the first steps.

-Modern beginners often use AI-supported motion capture solutions such as Radical or MoveAI instead.
-These only require a video camera or smartphone.
-The recorded videos can be uploaded to the AI, which generates motion data from them.
+Modern beginners often use AI-supported motion capture solutions such as Radical instead, QuickMagic or MoveAI.
+These only require a video file or a smartphone.
+The recorded videos can be uploaded to the web interface of the respective software, which generates motion data from them.
+Since solutions based on artificial intelligence technology are making rapid progress, it can be assumed that Ki Mocap solutions will quickly increase in quality.

 Inertial motion capture systems such as Perception Neuron and Rokoko offer an advanced alternative to the Kinect solution and are ideal for more ambitious projects.
 Both systems use sensors (IMUs) that are worn directly on the body and capture movements precisely in real time.
 Nevertheless, the two approaches differ in a number of key respects: